wdlkmpx/gmrun/README.md

     * CTRL-Enter runs the command in a terminal.
 CTRL-Enter without any command starts a new terminal.

-    * You can use CTRL-R / CTRL-S to search through history, much like in bash or Emacs.
-Also, pressing "!" as the first character enters some special search mode, finding those history entries that begin with the entered text.
+    * You can use CTRL-R / CTRL-S to search through history.

     * URL handlers allowing you to enter lines like "http://www.google.com" to start your favorite browser on www.google.com.